List of The Sopranos characters: Phil Leotardo

 Phil Leotardo is played by actor Frank Vincent.
 Phil is a high-ranking member of the Lupertazzi crime family and the primary antagonist of the final two seasons of the show.
 Originally a captain, following the death of the original boss, Carmine Lupertazzi, the imprisonment and death of his successor Johnny Sacrimoni, and a brief power struggle with would-be boss Faustino "Doc" Santoro, Phil becomes the boss of the family.
 His inability to forgive the death of his brother at the hands of Tony's cousin, Tony Blundetto—even after Blundetto's own murder—forms one of the central conflicts of the series, with Leotardo aiming to kill Tony and cripple his entire organization in revenge.
 Leotardo had an alleged 27 hits to his credit.

 He quickly rejoined the Lupertazzi crime family, of Brooklyn, New York, once he was released from prison.
 Phil was married to Patty Leotardo and was a second cousin of Marie Spatafore.
-Phil bears a resemblance to the last Shah of Iran, leading to Tony Soprano and the DiMeo crime family often referring to him as "The Shah".
-It is revealed in season six that when Leotardo's grandfather immigrated from Sicily, officials changed their last name at Ellis Island from Leonardo to Leotardo.
+Phil bore a resemblance to the last Shah of Iran, leading to Tony Soprano and the DiMeo crime family often referring to him as "The Shah".
+Leotardo claimed when his grandfather immigrated from Sicily, officials changed their last name at Ellis Island from Leonardo to Leotardo.

 Following Carmine Sr.'s death, a power struggle between two factions ensued.
 One side was led by Carmine's underboss, Johnny Sack, while the other was ostensibly led by Carmine's only son and Miami capo Little Carmine Lupertazzi.
 Phil became Johnny's right-hand man during the war and carried out murders in order to weaken Little Carmine's resolve.
 Phil performed a mock execution of Lorraine Calluzzo, while she was tightly taped and gagged, shooting at her while holding a phone book in the path of the bullet, to persuade her to redirect her payments from Little Carmine to Johnny Sack.

 When she failed to comply Phil returned with his younger brother, Billy Leotardo, and Joey Peeps, who killed Lorraine.
 When Peeps was later killed by Tony's cousin Tony Blundetto, Phil and Billy murdered Angelo Garepe in response.
 Phil became personally involved in the war when his brother Billy was murdered by Blundetto as revenge for the hit the Leotardo brothers carried out on Angelo, who was Blundetto's close friend.
-Little Carmine ultimately found it difficult to stomach the continuing violence and abdicates.
+Little Carmine ultimately found it difficult to stomach the continuing violence and abdicated.

-After Little Carmine's capitulation, Johnny Sack becomes the boss of the Lupertazzi crime family and Phil becomes his underboss.
-After this, Little Carmine keeps a low profile and is no longer seen as a threat.
-Johnny Sack was arrested soon after by the FBI who were acting on information given to them by Johnny's trusted ally and consigliere Jimmy Petrille.
+After Little Carmine's capitulation, Johnny Sack became the boss of the Lupertazzi crime family and Phil ascends to the position of underboss.
+After this, Little Carmine kept a low profile and was no longer seen as a threat.
+Johnny Sack was arrested soon after by the FBI, acting on information given to them by Johnny's trusted ally and consigliere Jimmy Petrille.
 With Johnny in federal custody during his federal racketeering trial, Phil Leotardo became the acting boss in New York.